consp/ford-can-stuff/README.md

 ## Known issues
 - There is some memoy issue which causes the device to reset on receiving data and timing out afterwards.

+# Additions to the original SLCAN/LAWICEL spec
+- Added "B" Command which can prepend any command to a can bus which selects a bus, e.g. `B1t1012FF00\r` would send some stuff to bus 1 (0 is the default)
+- Added "D" Command which allows the data to be send in binary format.
+Enable with `D1\r` disable with `D0\r`
+- Sould be fully backwards compatible, timestamps are not supported.

+Binary format:
+- 8 bits header (0xA5)
+- 2 bits bus (0b11000000)
+- 1 bit rtr (0b00100000)
+- 29 bits id
+- 64 bits data
+- 8 bits CRC8

+This is a bit over half (15 vs 27) for a non timestamped frame at max size and is way easier on the microcontroller.
+It also has added error detection, while not great it's good enough to detect single bitflips which sometimes happen on high baudrates.

+I might switch to the AUTOSAR polynomial as it would guarantee 4 bits of hamming distance which CRC8 limits to 2 for this size.